xraph/steel/benchmarks/results.md

 # Sample Benchmark Results

-This document shows typical benchmark results you can expect when comparing FastRouter against other popular Go routers.
+This document shows typical benchmark results you can expect when comparing ForgeRouter against other popular Go routers.

 ## Test Environment